 The best thing about summer is that everything slows down.
-Many offices have summer hours, dress codes become more lax and people take vacations or quick weekend trips away.
+Many offices have summer hours, dress codes become laxer and people take vacations or quick weekend trips away.
 If you have a short trip planned this summer, check out my tips on packing a weekend capsule.

 Summer Weekend Getaway Capsule: What to Pack and

 You won’t need to pack a lot for a quick weekend away, and you really won’t need a lot if you follow my tips.
 Above is an example of a summer weekend getaway capsule.
 There is a reason I selected each piece.
 Here is what I included and why.

 - One casual top- The red casual top from Madwell was selected for doing daytime casual things, like sightseeing, touring around or just hanging out.
 I chose this style because it could be dressed up, if needed.
 Worried about stains and soiling?
 Adding one more light top to the mix couldn’t hurt.

 - One dressier top- The printed dressier top from Boden was chosen because, while it could be worn for daytime, it works equally well for an evening out to dinner if styled right.
 To get the most out of tops you want to wear from day-to-evening, make sure they aren’t too evening-specific by avoiding very shiny fabrics, a lot of glitter or other night-out embellishments.
 Use your accessories instead to elevate your tops for evening.

 - One daytime dress- Pack a dress that can be worn during the day that is basic enough to be dressed up for evening too.
 Remember, the goal here is to avoid packing a steamer trunk for a weekend getaway.
 I chose this dress from Lands’ End for its simplicity and because it is easy to dress up and down.